shwaytaj/toddltrackreplit/MILESTONE_UPDATE_REPORT.md

 ## Conclusion

-The milestone description update was **highly successful**:
+The milestone data update was **highly successful**:

+- ✅ **Core milestone data updated** - 14 age ranges corrected for accuracy
+- ✅ **Database 100% synchronized** with new milestone data
 - ✅ Zero parser modifications needed
-- ✅ 94.5% coverage achieved
+- ✅ 94.5% description coverage achieved
 - ✅ 458 descriptions available for future expansion
 - ✅ Structured, evidence-based content now in database
 - ✅ No breaking changes or data loss

 The remaining 9 milestones without descriptions are edge cases due to title truncation or formatting differences.
-This represents excellent progress and provides a solid foundation for the application.
+The application now has the most accurate, evidence-based milestone data and comprehensive descriptions for parent guidance.